mbooth101/nautilus-sendto-its/README.md

 # nautilus-sendto-its

+A plug-in for Nautilus, the file manager for the GNOME desktop environment, that allows the sending of any files or directories to an issue tracking system as ticket attachments.

 ![Screen Shot][ScreenShot]

 ## Supported ITSs

 * **Trac** - Trac version 0.11 or newer.
-Your Trac or Bloodhound instance must be running the XML-RPC plug-in.
+Your Trac instance must be running the XML-RPC plug-in.

 ## Building from Source